leoshimo/vrs/README.md

   -l lyric-mode-tests -f ert-run-tests-batch-and-exit
 ```

-The terminal harness uses a temporary socket, an ephemeral node port, and no
+The terminal harness uses a temporary socket, an ephemeral node port, and the
+chat service as an init script without calling external commands.
+It checks
-init script.
-It checks command, file, stdin, REPL, and subscription output on
+startup, command, file, stdin, REPL, and subscription output on pipes and
-pipes and pseudo-terminals, and keeps the user's runtime and REPL history intact.
+pseudo-terminals, and keeps the user's runtime and REPL history intact.